erik-dunteman/erik-dunteman.github.io/index.md

 - [Shutting Down Banana](blog/shutting-down-banana) - Jun 2024

 ### Side Interests
-- I'm an endurance runner, currently training for a [50 mile ultramarathon](https://www.spartantrail.com/golden-gate-trail-classic).
-This will be my third attempt at this distance.
+- I'm an endurance runner, most recently finishing a [50 mile ultramarathon](https://www.spartantrail.com/golden-gate-trail-classic).
-- I'm building [Internet Over Laser](https://x.com/erikdunteman/status/1824296804151972054).
+- I'm spent 2024 on fun projects like [Internet Over Laser](https://x.com/erikdunteman/status/1824296804151972054).
 As AI inference becomes a more common form of compute, the cost and energy requirements of hardware make it harder to run that compute on-device, shifting it instead to the cloud.
 We'll need high-throughput wireless networks to support this.
-Though for now, this is purely a for-fun project.
 - I believe [Zig](https://ziglang.org) is the next big thing.
 I'm a sucker for simple languages that get the job done, and if that job requires manual memory management, I'm most excited to reach for Zig.
 - My wife!
 In 2020 I moved to Mexico City expecting to stay for a month, but life had different plans for me.
 In that month I met a lovely lady, fell in love, and ended up staying for two years!
 We now live in San Francisco, and enjoy dancing salsa and cleaning the house on Sunday.